Preparing Tomorrow's Professionals

 Self-assessment is the first step in the career planning process.
 TROY Career Services offers current students several online tools to help identify their interests, skills, personality, and values and strives to match them with the student's educational and career goals.
 The results of these assessments aid career staff in discussing students' potential majors and jobs.

 Major Exploration Fairs are held once a year and students are encouraged to meet faculty from every TROY major and minor and discuss with them careers related to their program.

-Students are taught to wear professional attire to interviews and provided with several opportunities to visit the Career Closet for gently used, free professional clothing items.
+Students are given guidance on wearing professional attire to interviews and provided with opportunities to visit the Career Closet for gently used, free professional clothing items.

-Career-readiness is an essential part of the mission at Troy University where we strive to assist our students in the “discovery and exploration of knowledge and its application to life-long success.”
-Experiential learning, such as internships, in the workplace during students’ undergraduate experience is an effective way to set them on the path to career satisfaction and life-long success.
+Career readiness is an essential part of the mission at Troy University where we strive to assist our students in the “discovery and exploration of knowledge and its application to life-long success.”
+Experiential learning is an effective way to set them on the path to career satisfaction and life-long success.

 The National Association of Colleges and Employers estimates that students with paid internship experience are 20% more likely to receive a job offer upon graduation compared to their counterparts without the same experience.
-Beyond that incentive, students who participate in internships are more likely to develop greater levels of soft skills crucial to the workplace such as teamwork, critical thinking, problem solving, among others.
+Beyond that incentive, students who participate in internships are more likely to develop greater levels of soft skills crucial to the workplace such as teamwork, critical thinking, and problem-solving, among others.

 If you are interested in learning more about internships within your specific college or designated degree, let Career Services connect you to the right person.

 Prospective students can use Career Coach to explore careers that are associated with Troy University majors and programs.
 Get started by taking the assessment and viewing the majors and programs that match your strengths and career interests.
 You will also be able to compare different career options and gain insight into salaries, required education, and employment trends.
 Click the picture above to create an account and get started.

 Current students: use your Trojan Pass credentials to log into the Career Services' internal site to see how we can serve you today!